The Nest

 While mixed-use buildings are significant for some, some pitfalls are too big to ignore.
 Thankfully, this isn’t always the case with every building under this label.
 To ensure you get the best home for your budget, avoid these major pitfalls below.

 • There is a chance the “mixed-use” isn’t mixed.
-This is a rare occurrence, but there have been renters, and buyers ushered from their homes after finding out that they can’t live there.
+This is rare, but renters and buyers have been ushered from their homes after discovering they can’t live there.
 Doing your due diligence here is a must!

 • You will not have peaceful nights if you have nightclubs as a neighbor.
 Though (once again) rare, it has happened in the past.
-Worse, you can’t call the police for a noise complaint as the nightclub owners often own entire buildings, and this has caused litigation in the past.
+Worse, you can’t call the police for a noise complaint as the nightclub owners often own entire buildings, which has caused litigation.

 • Restaurants that share your building can put you at an increased risk for pests.
-Cockroaches and rodents are two of the most notorious ones that we can think of.
+Cockroaches and rodents are two of the most notorious ones.
 However, it can also lead to other foul issues, such as the smell of cooking wafting in from the place next door.

-• If you have beef with a business, it’s going to be harder to get them evicted.
-Companies are hard to evict, even if you have reasonable grounds.
+• If you have beef with a business, it will be harder to get them evicted.
+Companies are demanding to evict, even if you have reasonable grounds.

 How To Buy A Mixed-Use Apartment And Avoid Problems

 Getting into mixed-use apartments isn’t precisely wise for everyone.
-If you want one, it’s best to ensure you have all the information you need.
+It’s best to ensure you have all the information you need.
 These tips can help you make the most of your apartment hunting.

 Do Your Due Diligence